YingyiK/distributed-systems-hw1/README.md

 ## Part II

 ## Part III
 Distribution Shape: Does your histogram show a long tail?
-What percentage of requests fall into the "slow" category?
+What percentage of requests fall into the "slow" category? <br>
   Most bars on the left (fast responses) (99.9%)
   Long tail extending right (slow outliers)
   Calculate: How many requests > 500ms?
 (4 requests over total 123 requests)